AlexSafatli/os/README.md

 There is *no* presumption for any elements of a computer apart from it being an x86 architecture, possessing your usual hardware such as a framebuffer to allow writing to the screen, and any such other devices.

+## References

+All references read and used while performing these exercises are found in [a file in the repository](refs.txt).

 ## Disclaimer

 This is not a truly working or productive operating system for any reasonable development environment.
 This operating system is for educational purposes only.